remy/remysharp.com/public/blog/another-day-another-birthday.md

 I worked on a [Left Logic](http://leftlogic.com) proposal on the train.
 I spent the morning brain-waving a pretty serious performance problem - which I thought I solved, but my prototypes proved otherwise.
 Took my hour lunch.
 Yes.
 Mulled over the performance problem some more, and snuck in a game of [GTA](http://www.rockstargames.com/libertycitystories/gta_lcs.html) on the [PSP](http://yourpsp.com) - cheeky I know, but I won which was a nice birthday treat.

 Got the train home.
 It was late, then delayed, then cancelled.
 Took a different train home.

 Sweated.
 Lots.
 More than lots.
 Anyone who knows me, it was a lot!

-Then Julie surprisedâ€  me, and we went out for a rather full, floating boat Chinese meal.
+Then Julie surprised* me, and we went out for a rather full, floating boat Chinese meal.

 Being 28 is no different to 27.
 Except, perhaps, 28 is the age I will be when I go fully self employed and run [Left Logic](http://leftlogic.com) full time.

-<small>â€  Nothing surprises me.
+<small>* Nothing surprises me.
 Sad for me I know.</small>

 Since I've just worked out how to upload photos when I'm editing my blog in [TextMate](http://macromates.com) - here's a picture of my enjoying some fine wine on my 28th.